johanneskool/Ceres29/README.md

 # DBL29 Ceres
 > Webapp that visualizes weighted directed graphs

+## Installation

+Installation was tested on Ubuntu 18.04.
+Installation on Windows may differ slightly.

 ### Backend Installation

 1. Create virtual environment with correct versions.